umairahsan10/crm-backend/src/modules/production/units/PRODUCTION_UNITS_API_DOCUMENTATION.md

 - No input validation required (no request body)

 ### Business Logic
-- **Dependency Check**: Ensures no active teams, employees, or projects are associated with the unit
+- **Dependency Check**: Ensures no active teams, employees, or active projects (in_progress, onhold) are associated with the unit
 - **Safe Deletion**: Only deletes unit when no active dependencies exist
+- **Completed Projects**: Completed projects do not block deletion but are tracked for reference
 - **Detailed Feedback**: Provides specific information about what needs to be reassigned

 ### Database Operations